Raymond Pettibon Breaks His Own Records

 The important thing to remember here is that the drawings came first.
 The rest is timing, serendipity, and a healthy dose of nepotism.
 That’s how you explain the fact that Raymond Pettibon isn’t crazy about punk despite that fact that, for better or worse, he helped invent it.

 Around 1976, Raymond Ginn (“Pettibon” is a nickname that stuck) was already drawing—a lot—when his younger brother, Greg, was getting a band together.
 In short order, Raymond had supplied the band with a name—Black Flag—and what is surely the most iconic logo in punk rock: the infamous “four bars” design that captivated and terrified a generation of Southern Californians.
 (In the Black Flag episode of the Art of Punk video series, a typically wry Pettibon deadpans, “It’s probably one of the more popular tattoos besides...swastikas, or whatever.”)
 He also began supplying Black Flag with his drawings, of which he was making hundreds, for use first on flyers and, later, on 7" singles.
 This seemingly frenzied level of production has remained a constant throughout his career.
-As former MoMA curator Robert Storr puts in Spencer Leigh’s documentary Raymond Pettibon: A Collection of Lines, “The whole of Raymond’s work is racing thoughts.”
+As former MoMA curator Robert Storr puts it in Spencer Leigh’s documentary Raymond Pettibon: A Collection of Lines, “The whole of Raymond’s work is racing thoughts.”

 Raymond Pettibon’s drawings on Black Flag 7" singles: from left, the back cover of “Nervous Breakdown” (1978) and the cover of “Six Pack” (1981)